ilovemicroplastics/OpenScoutV1-1/README.md

     git clone https://github.com/ilovemicroplastics/OpenScoutV2
     ```

-1. Update the project and then make a pull request!
+1. Update the project and then make a pull request.

 ## License